vlang/v/doc/docs.md

     assert hello() == 'Hello world'
 }
 ```

-The `assert` keyword can be used outside of tests as well.
+To run the test above, use `v hello_test.v`.
+This will check that the function `hello` is
+producing the correct output.
+V executes all test functions in the file.

-All test functions have to be placed in files named `<some name>_test.v` and test function names must begin with `test_`.
+* All test functions have to be inside a test file whose name ends in `_test.v`.
+* Test function names must begin with `test_` to mark them for execution.
+* Normal functions can also be defined in test files, and should be called manually.
+Other
+  symbols can also be defined in test files e.g. types.

-You can also define a special test function: `testsuite_begin`, which will be
+You can also define special test functions in a test file:
-run *before* all other test functions in a `_test.v` file.
+* `testsuite_begin` which will be run *before* all other test functions.

-You can also define a special test function: `testsuite_end`, which will be
-run *after* all other test functions in a `_test.v` file.
+* `testsuite_end` which will be run *after* all other test functions.

-### Running tests
+#### Running tests

-To run the tests use `v hello_test.v`.
+To run test functions in an individual test file, use `v foo_test.v`.

 To test an entire module, use `v test mymodule`.

-You can also use `v test .` to test everything inside your current folder (and subdirectories).
+You can also use `v test .` to test

-You can pass the `-stats` option to see more details about the individual tests run.
+everything inside your current folder (and subfolders).
+You can pass the `-stats`
+option to see more details about the individual tests run.

 ## Memory management